-Where
+Where:

 Ptot is the total LTE level in a full traffic load situation in dBm;

 Pmeas is the measured PBCH-level in dBm;

 BLTE is the bandwidth of the LTE channel in MHz.

 A more convenient way of measurement is the use of dedicated equipment that is able to decode the LTE signal and display the level of the different components separately, like in the following example.